Skip to content

 )

-That same Counter mounts as a UILabel plus a UIButton inside a UIStackView on iOS, and as a TextView plus a Button inside a vertical LinearLayout on Android.
-Layouts use flex shorthands; visuals use a single style dict per element.
+That same Counter mounts as a UILabel plus a UIButton inside a UIView on iOS, and as a TextView plus a Button inside a FrameLayout on Android.
+PythonNative ships its own pure-Python flexbox engine, so the same flex / padding / position rules produce identical frames on both platforms.

 Why PythonNative?